gheenc/Computational-Methods/final_project/README.md

 I also received a comment asking if I considered using 10 decimals for the p values as opposed ot 5.
 I did increase this following the comment but I'm not sure much significance was gained.
 I also think any more decimals would be hard to visually appreciate and become overwhelming for the viewer, so I ultimately put it back.
 *Photo of 10 decimals*

-The last comment I received was addressed above in the analysis section.
+The last comment I received was concerning the idea to include a linear regression as well.
+I originally used an ANOVA due to the categorical nature of the RUCC codes.
+I retained all aspects of my ANOVA but added a linear regression display of the year interaction, showing the beta correlation if year was handled continuously rather than categorically.
+Then the beta correlation of the full interaction between RUCC codes, year and the distance.

 # Discussion
 **Mention any surprising results or unexpected difficulties.**